-Where areas of maintenance, defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.
+Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

-The property has been altered to form the current internal layout and it is assumed all necessary documentation and permissions have been obtained for all such works.
+The property has been altered to form the current internal layout and although not an exhaustive list this includes the relocation of the kitchen an shower room.
+It is presumed that all necessary documentation and permissions have been obtained for all such works.